letolabs/letolabs.github.com/_posts/2011-11-15-parrot-libgit2-winxed-unicorns.md

 ## Why is libgit2 exciting?
-libgit2 is a reimplementation of Git as a thread-safe library in pure C. That
+libgit2 is a reimplementation of Git as a thread-safe library in pure C. That is huge.

-is huge.
 Currently, many libraries cannot integrate with Git properly for various reasons that are baked into how Git works on the command-line.

 libgit2 is not going to replace Git 1.x.
 Rather, it is a kid sister.
-But libgit2 *is* bringing Git to new platforms, since it does not depend on Perl and /bin/sh.
+But libgit2 *is* bringing native Git support to new platforms, such as Windows, since it does not depend on Perl and /bin/sh.

 It also allows people to use git repositories via a nice programming API instead of shelling out to binaries, which often don't exist.
 Mobile apps will